jump-dev/Pajarito.jl/README.md

 Pajarito requires a mixed-integer linear programming solver and a nonlinear programming solver for src/nonlinear.jl or a conic solver for src/conic.jl.

 For MILP solver, it currently supports only [CPLEX](http://www-01.ibm.com/software/commerce/optimization/cplex-optimizer/) and [GuRoBi](http://www.gurobi.com/) for the branch and cut algorithm for mixed-integer conic programming problems.
 Pajarito further supports [GLPK](http://www.gnu.org/software/glpk/) for polyhedral outer approximation under both src/nonlinear.jl and src/conic.jl.
-MILP solver can be specified through the `mip\_solver` flag.
+MILP solver can be specified through the `mip_solver` flag.

-For NLP solver, Pajarito supports [Ipopt](https://projects.coin-or.org/Ipopt), [KNITRO](http://www.ziena.com/knitro.htm) through ConicNonlinearBridge.
-NLP solver can be specified through `nlp\_solver` flag.
+For NLP solver, Pajarito supports [Ipopt](https://projects.coin-or.org/Ipopt), [KNITRO](http://www.ziena.com/knitro.htm).
+NLP solver can be specified through `nlp_solver` flag.

 For Conic solver, Pajarito supports [SCS](https://github.com/cvxgrp/scs), [ECOS](https://github.com/ifa-ethz/ecos), and furthermore ConicNonlinearBridge for flexible choice of a supported NLP solver (Ipopt and KNITRO).
-Conic solver can be specified through `conic\_solver` flag.
+Conic solver can be specified through `conic_solver` flag.

 All solvers can have their parameters specified through their corresponding Julia interfaces.